 For many homeowners, the empty-nest years can be a good time to consider your plans for retirement.
 Do you plan on purchasing another home that suits your lifestyle and budget during retirement?
 Or should your next home last through the empty-nest years and into retirement?

-If you plan for your next home to serve you during retirement, consider things like health and accessibility.
+If you plan for your next home to serve you during retirement, consider things such as health and accessibility.
 For example, you may want to choose a smaller, single-story home that won’t require a lot of upkeep.
 Although the “golden years” may seem like a long way off, now is the time to be strategic with your home purchase to make sure it can meet your needs for years to come.

-Finding the Right Home for You
+The Right Home for You